 2.3 Significant changes in information covers all the areas in the application form, which would affect your ability to deliver EPA for the standard(s) and assessment plan(s) you are registered to assess against.

 - changes in your financial health (unless you are exempt from financial audit)

-- changes to your overall resources to deliver end-point assessment for a specific standard and assessment plan
+- changes to your overall resources to deliver EPA for a specific standard and its assessment plan

 - information that you are now subject to a formal investigation, sanction or other form of penalty from any other organisation or government agency (this does not include generic regulatory activities that you may be subject to)